Previous Posts

 • 2010-14: Announcing DS8000 Easy Tier

 ORIGINALLY POSTED 13th April 2010 15,787 views on developerworks So after all the EMC hype, and all the claims that the DS8000 was “pushing up daises” it seems that IBM have managed to announce the GA of ship our sub-lun hot-spot management, aka Easy Tier before EMC have shipped their FAST function.
-Now, before you [Read More]
+Now, before you all jump and say EMC have been shipping FAST since last year, I don’t count version 1 as anything more than LUN migration, something we’ve been shipping in SVC since 2003.
+The only real version of FAST that matters is version 2 where it can… [Read More]

 2010-14: Announcing DS8000 Easy Tier